oddbird/oddleventy/content/blog/2022/cq-syntax.md

 but it wasn't possible for browsers to implement, and there are fewer use-cases for it anyway.

+Over time,
+Media Queries have expanded
+to cover much more than viewport sizing -- we can query user preferences, display quality, color-depth, interaction capabilities, and more.
+We expect a similar expansion
+with Container Queries.
+_Size queries_ will ship this summer,
+but _style queries_ are already well-defined,
+and ready for browsers to implement.
+We're also looking into a range of possible
+_state queries_ --
+for example,
+selecting elements inside a `position: sticky` container based on the stuck or unstuck 'state' of that container.

 [^style]: Chrome has started to implement a prototype of style queries
   (_for custom properties only_)